oahayder/self/README.md

 ## My role
 Maximizing the long-term value add of my team.

 I accomplish this by gathering and enforcing expectations in all directions.
 My direct reports, my colleague managers and my directors.
-I do that by clearly dictating the following in descending order of priority:
+I do that by clearly communicating the following in descending order of priority:

 **WHY**